 What Is The Cash Envelope Wallet System?

-Essentially, the cash wallet system is a system similar to using envelopes for your cash.
+Essentially, the cash wallet system is a system similar to using cash envelopes for your cash.
 Except there are no envelopes.

 You still have the same categories for money minus a way to budget the proper amount of cash in each of the groups you might overspend in.